Gabe-Alvess/LibraryAppDiagrams/sequence/sequence-diagrams.md

 collections LibrarianService as libservice database LibrarianRepo as repo

-activate lib
-activate menu

-lib -> menu : librarian wants to login menu -> lib : ask for username and password
+lib -> menu : librarian wants to login activate lib activate menu menu -> lib : ask if librarian has an account alt librarian has no account

-loop username or password incorrect
+    lib -> menu : librarian answer is no menu -> lib : you need to be a librarian to login else librarian has account
-    lib -> menu : librarian enters username and password deactivate lib
+    menu -> lib : ask for username and password lib -> menu : librarian enters username and password deactivate lib
     menu -> service : authenticateLib(username:Str, password:Str) : boolean